 From Puerto Plata

 If you’re near or around Puerto Plata, this place is super close.
-Volunteers typically take a taxi to the local gua-gua station or stop — ask around for “parada de gua-gua Cabarete’.
+Volunteers typically take a taxi to the local gua-gua station or stop — ask around for “parada de gua-gua Cabarete".
 There will always be locals or other gua-gua drivers around who can make sure you’re getting on the right gua-gua.
-The ride should be about 75 pesos, and will stop on the streets of downtown Cabarete.
-You’ll need to walk through a couple of buildings to reach the beach, but you should be able to see it from the street.
+The ride should be about 75 pesos, and will drop you off on the highway which is right in downtown Cabarete, right at the entrance to the beach.
+You’ll just need to walk down a little pedestrian street (usually filled with souvenir vendors) to reach the beach.

-If you need some help on figuring out gua-guas or even have question about what in the world we mean by gua-guas, you're covered.
-I have this guide about getting around the DR that is chock full of info all about navigating public transit here.
+If you need some help on figuring out gua-guas or even have questions about what in the world we mean by gua-guas, you're covered.
+We have this guide about getting around the DR that is chock full of info all about navigating public transit here.
 Handy, right?

 We’re big fans of taking a gua-gua because it’s so much more affordable.
 Taking a taxi, of course, is an option but prices are usually about $35 USD each way to get there from Puerto Plata.
 Yikes.

 Found just east of Puerto Plata and past Sosua (another popular beach), Cabarete is a long beach that hugs a slight “s” curve all along the ocean.
 It provides a big stretch of sand that you can just walk up and down for hours and hours.
 Here’s a map to help you orient what we're talking about.

 Spend a semester in the Caribbean with us!